 When is the Johnny Henderson Grand Annual Chase?

-The Johnny Henderson Grand Annual Chase will be run at 16:40 on the 12th of March, 2025.
-It is the penultimate race on the second day of the Cheltenham Festival.
+The Johnny Henderson Grand Annual Chase is the penultimate race on the second day of the Cheltenham Festival.

 How many fences are in the Johnny Henderson Grand Annual Chase?